abhishek2029/Library_management/README.md

 #II - Run

-Once the database is set up, you can run the project from your terminal by running Main.py file.
+Once the database is set up, you can run the project from your terminal by running Main.py file by using the following command : Python3 Main.py